Pagsanjan: Geography

 Pagsanjan has a land area of 26.4 square kilometres.
 It is bounded on the east by the Balubad Mountain; on the west by the capital town of Santa Cruz; on the north by the San Isidro Hill and Laguna de Bay; on the north-east by the town of Lumban; on the southeast by the towns of Cavinti and Luisiana; on the south by Mount Banahaw; and on the south-west by the town of Magdalena.

+Situated 4 km from Santa Cruz, 91 km southeast of Manila, and 52 km from Lucena, this town is reached via Manila East Road or SLEX.

 Barangays

-Pagsanjan is politically subdivided into 16 barangays.
+Pagsanjan is politically subdivided into 16 barangays, as indicated below and in the image herein.
+Each barangay consists of puroks and some have sitios.